marhabac33/open-horizon.github.io/README.md

 ## Make necessary changes

 Now, you can suggest contributions, make necessary changes to existing files, or add new files.

+## Identifying Documentation Source

+Some docs under [open-horizon.github.io/docs](https://github.com/open-horizon/open-horizon.github.io/tree/master/docs) can have its source in different repo.

+The way you can tell if the source is in this repo or another is by the URL path.
+If the source is in different repo then sourced repo name is used under docs.

+For example, if a doc is in `anax/docs` the URI will be ` /docs/anax/docs`.
+It is sourced from `anax` repo (i.e https://github.com/open-horizon/anax/tree/master/docs)
+Likewise `devops/docs` can be found in `/docs/mgmt-hub/docs`. (i.e https://github.com/open-horizon/mgmt-hub/tree/master/docs)

+Any changes to docs sourced from another repo should made in corresponding repo.

+`CopyDocs GitHub Action` which will trigger on a PR merge and the file will be copied over to the `open-horizon.github.io` repo.

 # Test in local and push changes to GitHub